-ISO/IEC 9075-2 specifies the actions of an externally-invoked procedure in an SQL-client module when it is called by a host language program that conforms to the standard for the host language.
+[ISO9075-2] specifies the actions of an externally-invoked procedure in an SQL-client module when it is called by a host language program.
+[ISO9075-10] specifies the actions of a method of an SQL-client class when it is invoked from a host program.